Eczema is a Greek word meaning to boil or bubble over.

 - Lots of essential fatty acids

-Naturlene treatment balm – is the perfect natural alternative to vaseline, that’s loaded with healing phytosterols, herbs and omega, 3,6 and 9 fatty acids; the perfect clean, green formula specifically designed to treat conditions associated with eczema.
+Nectar Treatment Balm is the perfect natural alternative to vaseline; loaded with healing phytosterols, herbs, and omegas 3, 6 and 9: the perfect clean, green formula specifically designed to treat conditions associated with eczema.

 Herbs for Baby Eczema

-Poroporo: A lovely anti itch herb, which has been used for centuries by Native Maori’s in New Zealand, to cure chronic skin conditions including psoriasis and baby eczema.
+Poroporo: A lovely anti-itch herb which has been used for centuries by Native Maori in New Zealand, to cure chronic skin conditions including psoriasis and baby eczema.